 1 Reflects information prior to the acquisition of the Credit Suisse Group.
 2 Calculated as 8% of total RWA, based on total capital minimum requirements, excluding CET1 buffer requirements.
 3 Excludes non-BCBS capital buffer requirements for risk-weighted positions that are directly or indirectly backed by residential properties in Switzerland.
 4 Represents the CET1 ratio that is available to meet buffer requirements.
-Calculated as the CET1 ratio minus the BCBS CET1 capital requirement and, where applicable, minus the BCBS tier 2 capital requirement met with CET1 capital.
-5 Calculated after the application of haircuts and inflow and outflow rates, as well as, where applicable, caps on Level 2 assets and cash inflows.
-Calculated based on an average of 1 data points in the first quarter of 2024 and 63 data points in the fourth quarter of 2023.
+Calculated as the CET1 ratio minus the BCBS CET1 capital requirement and, where application of haircuts and inflow and outflow rates, as well as, where applicable, caps on Level 2 assets and cash inflows.
+Calculated based on an average of 61 data points in the first quarter of 2024 and 63 data points in the fourth quarter of 2023.
 For the prior-quarter data points, refer to the respective Pillar 3 Report, available under "Pillar 3 disclosures" at ubs.com/investors, for more information.